Maximilian-Winter/daoist-texts/ReadMe.md

 Original texts from daomenweng.com, translated with permission of the founder.

 ## Usage
 These texts are provided for scholarly study and research into Daoist literature and philosophy.
+Researchers using these translations should note that they are AI-generated translations and may wish to consult the original Chinese texts (included in this repository) for critical scholarly work.

+## Technical Notes
+- All files are encoded in UTF-8 to properly display Chinese characters
+- Markdown format chosen for readability and version control
+- File numbering preserves the original catalog system from the source

 ## Navigation
 - See `CATALOG.md` for detailed inventory
 - Files are numbered according to their original catalog position
-- Both English translations and original Chinese texts are provided
+- Both English translations and original Chinese texts are provided for reference and comparison

+## Contributing
+If you notice translation errors or have suggestions for improvement, please open an issue.
+When reporting issues, please reference both the document number and specific passage, and if possible, include the original Chinese text for comparison.